Law enforcement in the United Kingdom: Brexit

-Prior to Brexit there were concerns that the UK may lose access to important cross border databases of criminals, which would make it harder for the police to keep the public safe.
+Before Brexit, there were concerns that the UK might lose access to important cross-border databases of criminals, which would make it harder for the police to keep the public safe.
 Police leaders warned of "a significant loss of operational capacity" if the UK were to leave the EU without an agreement on policing.
 The Association of Police and Crime Commissioners sent a letter to Home Secretary Sajid Javid stressing the need for co-operation with European policing and justice organisations after March 2019.
-The letter stated that 32 measures were used daily including the European Arrest Warrant, the Schengen Information System (SIS) – a database giving alerts about individuals – and the European Criminal Records Information System.
+The letter stated that 32 measures were used daily, including the European Arrest Warrant, the Schengen Information System (SIS) – a database giving alerts about individuals – and the European Criminal Records Information System.
 The letter stressed the importance and mutual benefit of continued cooperation between the UK and Europe to face mutual threats.

 The loss of access to SIS has led to police officers being unable to see alerts on criminals from EU countries, and vice versa.
-UK police agencies have replaced these with Interpol, but this comes with additional administrative overhead and reduced powers, and they are unable to know if they are missing any entries that are in SIS but not Interpol systems.
+UK police agencies have replaced these with Interpol, but this comes with additional administrative overhead and reduced powers, and they are unable to know if they are missing any entries that are in SIS but not in Interpol systems.
 The loss of access to European Investigation Orders has been especially damaging.
-However, the UK has retained access to DNA, fingerprint, vehicle and flight data.
+However, the UK has retained access to DNA, fingerprint, vehicle, and flight data.